minority/node-react-mongo-auth/README.md

 - Handler error and logging
 - Docker compose

-### Client side
+### Client side (in progress)

 - Create react app
+- Design library Ant.Design
+- Redux for state menagment

 Detailed description of the launch application in each of these folders

-> Project is in its early stages

 The project will change over time, if you have advice on how to do better write to me `minorforyounot[replace]gmail.com`